-We researched the space to better understand where AI comes into play in the insurance industry and to answer the following questions:
+We researched the space to better understand where chatbots come into play in the insurance industry and to answer the following questions:

 - What types of chatbot applications are currently in use in insurance?